Jacob-Friesen/obscurejs/README.md

 <hr/>
 * [bind.js](http://obscurejavascript.tumblr.com/post/107819323140/bind-in-javascript): Bind and an example of it in JavaScript.
 * [clone.js](http://obscurejavascript.tumblr.com/post/110468721243/deep-copy-in-javascript): How to deep copy objects in JavaScript.
+* [defer.js](http://obscurejavascript.tumblr.com/post/109803267466/monads-in-javascript): Run a function after all processing is done in the current callstack.
 * [dependencyInversion.js](http://obscurejavascript.tumblr.com/post/109803267466/monads-in-javascript): Screwed up the monad post.
 So just the dependency inversion part will be kept.
-* [interatedAsyncCalls.js](#): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
+* [interatedAsyncCalls.js](http://obscurejavascript.tumblr.com/post/112442518446/issues-with-iterated-asynchronous-calls-in): How to solve a seemingly wierd issue while passing state to multiple asynchronous calls in JavaScript.
 * [memoize.js](http://obscurejavascript.tumblr.com/post/111106381319/memoize-in-javascript): A way to automatically cache function calls.
-* [monad.js](#): Defining a chainable specification of operations.
+* [monad.js](http://obscurejavascript.tumblr.com/post/111788543345/monads-in-javascript): Defining a chainable specification of operations.
 * [where.js](http://obscurejavascript.tumblr.com/post/108473136150/where-in-javascript): Code for the JavaScript where function.
 * [unionAndIntersection.js](http://obscurejavascript.tumblr.com/post/109132410484/intersection-and-union-in-javascript): Code for the intersection and union array manipulation functions and the unifyling function.
 * [zip.js](http://obscurejavascript.tumblr.com/post/107136419970/zip-in-javascript): How to use a function that automatically structures raw array data.